 Heritage houses of Goa are typically known for a unique mix of native and Portuguese architecture.
 There is a museum dedicated to them called the Houses of Goa.
 After visiting that museum, I happened to visit two different Portuguese houses.
-Both old and both belonging to erstwhile elite families of the region and both now converted into a museum.
-Both of them acquaint the visitors with how life in Goa used to be in these massive mansions.
+Both are old and both belong to erstwhile elite families of the region.
+Of course, now both are now converted into museums.

 Menezes Braganza House

-Menezes Braganza house in Chandor is the first house I visited.
+Menezes Braganza House in Chandor is the first of the Heritage houses of Goa that I visited.
 This is a massive mansion from the 17th CE.
 An old matron who will not let you touch anything in the house now overlooks it.
-She along with her army of maidservants would ensure that you do not take any pictures, do not touch any displays and contribute a donation at the end of the tour.
+She along with her army of maidservants would ensure that you do not take any pictures, do not touch any displays, and contribute a donation at the end of the tour.
 Incidentally, they have not ticketed the place.
 She takes you around the house herself and does not permit any external guides.

 The lady recalled the famous parties and the noted owners.
-The dining room is still open for the tourists who may want to dine like yesteryears.
+The dining room is still open for tourists who may want to dine like yesteryears.
 That, of course, comes for a fee, as the house needs a lot even for its mere maintenance.

-Casa Araujo Alvares House
+Casa Araujo Alvares House – Heritage Houses of Goa

-Second heritage houses of Goa, that I visited was in Loutolim called Casa Araujo Alvares.
-The Alvares family that also runs the Bigfoot museum and Bigfoot Cross museum owns it.
-It is not the biggest house in Goa, though it is not small by any measure too.
+The second heritage house, that I visited was in Loutolim called Casa Araujo Alvares.
+The Alvares family also runs the Bigfoot museum and Bigfoot Cross Museum owns it.
+It is not the biggest house in the state, though it is not small by any measure too.
 About 250 years old and tends to tell the life of Goans before the liberation of the state.
-It is a house with a beautiful chapel in the centre, old European furniture, and toilets but a very Indian kitchen.
+It is a house with a beautiful chapel in the center, old European furniture, and toilets but a very Indian kitchen.